 Key Takeaways – TL; DR

-- Automotive loyalty programs are designed to target the specific needs and challenges of the automotive industry
+- Automotive customer loyalty programs are designed to target the specific needs and challenges of the automotive industry

 - Connected car technology offers many new reward opportunities